 Question: What type of line do you recommend?
-Answer: 8-10 lb. mono line is fine but sometimes for the light-biting walleyes, the new super braids in 8-10 lb. are far more sensitive.
+Answer: 8-10 lb. mono line is fine but I would recomend, the new super braids in 8-10 lb. are far more sensitive.

 Question: I've heard so much about a lure called a "Weapon", what exactly is it?
 Answer: It is just a short casting version of a crawler harness with only one hook.